Sponsored

 What are the criteria to be eligible?

-To be eligible for a solar system rebate, there are some essential eligibility requirements:
+To be eligible for a solar system rebate, there are some essential requirements:

-1. The solar electric system installation must not have occurred more than 12 months before the date of application for STCs.
+1. The solar system must be installed within 12 months before applying for STCs.

 2. An eligible site must install the solar power system before the rebate is supplied.
 These include shops, houses, townhouses, residential apartments, and commercial premises.